 The meeting attendees discussed the relative advantages and disadvantages of each option to determine the potential feasibility of each option.
 Additional options were also identified during the meeting.
-Based upon professional experience and feedback received from Council and the Committee, the options summarised in Table 11 were considered appropriate for more detailed hydraulic analysis.
+Based upon professional experience and feedback received from Council and the Committee, the options summarised in Table 11Error!
+Reference source not found. were considered appropriate for more detailed hydraulic analysis.